 Situated in the heart of the spectacular modern city-state of Singapore, we are thrilled to present Neon Lights among the natural untouched beauty of Fort Canning National Park.

-With six stages, Neon Lights will be utilizing all three event spaces in the park – Fort Green, Fort Gate and OMSQ – while also activating all the nooks and crannies within.
+Neon Lights will be held at Fort Gate while also activating all the nooks and crannies within.

 Fort Canning is steeped in history – archaeological excavations prove it was the seat of the Malay Kingdom dating back to the 14th century, while its more recent nickname of ‘the Forbidden Hill’ can be traced back to the arrival of Sir Stamford Raffles in Singapore in 1819.